 A number of companies in Northern Ireland provide “rent to buy” schemes.
 Only one of these is backed by the government.
-This government supported scheme is managed by Co-Ownership Housing Association.
+This government-supported scheme is managed by Co-Ownership.
 This scheme gives people an opportunity to move into a new build home as private tenants with an option to purchase the property.
-Tenants live in the property for a maximum of three years under a fixed term tenancy agreement before either buying the property from Co-ownership or leaving it.
+Tenants live in the property for a maximum of three years under a fixed term tenancy agreement before either buying the property from Co-Ownership or moving on.

 Only certain people and certain properties will be eligible for this scheme.
-In all cases Co-ownership will look match people who have a reasonable prospect of benefiting from the scheme with properties that should be affordable for them at the end of their three year tenancy term.
-Co-ownership's assessment will therefore also establish that applicants would not be in a position to purchase after the initial 12 months, unless there is an unforeseen change in their current circumstances.
+The scheme will match people who have a reasonable prospect of benefiting from the scheme with properties that should be affordable for them at the end of their three-year tenancy term.

 Which people and properties are eligible for Rent to Own?

 You may be eligible for the scheme if you